iotaledger/documentation/channels/0.1/references/troubleshooting.md

 This is a bug in the Rust client library.
 You can track this bug on [GitHub](https://github.com/iotaledger/streams/issues/10).

 If you see this message please reach out to us in the #streams-discussion on [Discord](https://discord.iota.org/).

+## No Author's MSS public key found

+This error message is sent by the Channels application.

+You may see this error when trying to unwrap a message that relies on information in an `Announce` message.

+To resolve this error, you need to get the `Announce` message and use the `unwrap_announcement` method to load the channel information into the `Subscriber` object.